GovTechSG/techpass-user-docs/docs/support/signinissues.md

 <!--## TechPass account for SE-GSIB device users
-SE-GSIB device users can raise a [service request](https://go.gov.sg/techpass-sr) to get their TechPass account and it takes 3 business days for us to provision the TechPass Account.
+SE-GSIB device users can create a [service request](https://go.gov.sg/techpass-sr) to get their TechPass account and it takes 3 business days for us to provision the TechPass Account.

 Please select **Service Request** for ticket request type and **Create TechPass account for Secure Email GSIB users** when submitting the ticket.